medialab/webclim_propagation_graphs_facebook/README.md

 python ./src/create_propagation_graph.py COVID-19 Plandemic 20_05_2020
 ```

-The figures showing the temporal evolution of the Facebook groups can be reproduced with this other GitHub repo (in construction for now).
+The figures showing the temporal evolution of the Facebook groups can be reproduced with [this other GitHub repo](https://github.com/medialab/webclim_temporal_evolution_facebook).

 ### Minivan quick hack
 This little hack is to manipulate the colors displayed by Minivan when creating the json graph: